cgpu/pinkpatheR/README.md

 pinkpatheR
 ==========

-A single-function R package 📦, for retrieving the absolut path to home directory, in a user agnostic, os agnostic manner.
+A single-function R package 📦, for user agnostic, os agnostic retrieval of the absolut path to home directory.

 It is handy if all team members use __Dropbox__ or similar cloud service;
-the absolut path can be constructed utilizing a soft-coded approach: constructing the path by detecting home directory with `pinkpatheR()` and bulding the constant parts of the path on top using `paste0()`.
+the absolut path then in shared team scripts can be constructed utilizing a soft-coded approach: constructing the path by detecting home directory with `pinkpatheR()` and bulding the constant parts of the path on top using `paste0()`.

 Installation
 ------------